ToruNiina/Boost.toml/README.md

 ```

 You can find the simplest example in `sample/` directory that reads toml file
-and outputs the content into `stdout`.
+and outputs its content into `stdout`.
 You can see what happens if Boost.toml
 formats your toml file by passing a file to the sample program.

 ## datetime operation

 Depending on Boost.Date\_Time, Boost.toml supports datetime operation.
-Since `toml::datetime` is actually just an alias of `boost::posix_time::ptime`,
+Since `toml::local_datetime` is actually just an alias of
+`boost::posix_time::ptime`,
 you can operate `datetime` in the same way as Boost.Date\_Time.

 ```cpp